Use these 11 tips to track down band members who share your musical style, attitude, and work ethic — as well as similar short and long-term goals.

 6. Join a musician finder site

 There are a handful of websites specifically designed to connect solo musicians with interested band members.
 Sites like MusoFinder, Bandfinder, and Jamifind all can effectively help aspiring or solo musicians find fellow band members.
-Many times these services are free, and are as easy as creating a profile and searching for musicians in your area.
+Many times these services are free, and are as easy as creating a profile and searching for talented musicians in your area.

 7. Join forums